InnerSourceCommons/foundation-governance/ispo-working-group-charter.md

-The purpose of this working group is to support ISPOs with materials needed to teach and scale InnerSource in their respective company.
+The purpose of this working group is to support InnerSource Program Offices (ISPOs) with materials needed to teach and scale InnerSource in their respective company.
 This material could be directed towards senior leaders, managers, or individuals in a variety of roles.

 # Summary